 - Model Custom Weighting

-Note that the Influence module only counts the first conversion event per user in the date range.
+Note that the influence chart only counts the first conversion event per user in the date range.

-The first step in the process of building an influence query is to define the goal event of interest.
-In many cases, this conversion goal will line up with a defined “Sign Up” or “Purchase” event in Heap.
+The first step in building an influence chart is to create the goal event of interest.
+Often, this conversion goal will line up with a “Sign Up” or “Purchase” event in Heap.
 However, you can provide any event that you’d like to determine the influence that user behavior or marketing efforts may have had on a user who was on their way to performing a conversion goal event.

 Optional: Amount Property